 The floorplate-depth facilitates open-plan, adaptable spaces.
 Each floor benefits from four M&E zones which can be naturally ventilated and can combine to meet growth needs from 1500 sq ft to 6000 sq ft.
 A single central core provides shared circulation, toilets and services.

-CAT A+ fit-out makes it easy for tenants to relocate; they benefit from open soffits, extensive glazing, sound-baffles, kitchenettes, meeting rooms, digital locks and balconies.
+The CAT A+ ‘ready to work’ fit-out makes it easy for tenants to relocate; they benefit from open soffits, extensive glazing, sound-baffles, kitchenettes, meeting rooms, digital locks and balconies.

 Plant is located within purpose-designed external enclosures integrated with the landscaping which keeps the rooftop clear and uncluttered, an important consideration as the building sits on a prominent landscape ridge next to the Met Office Collaboration Building.